267: Raw String Syntax

 Although valid delimiters look like strings when used, they do not interpret escape sequences inside of them.

-The grammar of Scheme is modified so that the ⟨string⟩ production becomes
+The formal grammar of Scheme is modified so that the ⟨string⟩ production becomes

 ⟨string⟩" ⟨string element⟩* " | ⟨raw string⟩

-A raw string, when read, is a string.
-They are allowed wherever a regular Scheme string is allowed.
+Per the grammar, raw strings are allowed wherever a regular Scheme string is allowed.
 For example, raw strings are allowed in the include and include-library-declaration forms described in the R7RS.

 Procedures